dlopezb93/DLB.PushNotifications/README.md

 ### Installation

-DLB.PushNotifications is a extensible library to use push notifications in easy way.
-To use this packge is neccesarry install DLB.PushNotificaions and a concret type.
+DLB.PushNotificationsis an extensible library to use push notifications in easy way.
+To use this package is necessary installed DLB.PushNotificaions and a concrete type.
 Firebase, APNS or both.

 Install base the dependencies: